 (9) Photo ops—so many photo ops.

-(10) As Philip points out, they’re now 30 minutes closer to JFK airport, portal to the Aachen Horse Show, pinnacle of show jumping.
+(10) As my husband points out, they’re now 30 minutes closer to JFK airport, portal to the Aachen Horse Show, pinnacle of show jumping.

 When it’s time for them to go, we’ll be ready to take them.